kube-rs/kube/governance.md

 ### Special Tasks

-In addition to the outlined abilities and responsibilities outlined above, some maintainer take on additional tasks and responsibilities
+In addition to the outlined abilities and responsibilities outlined above, some maintainer take on additional tasks and responsibilities.

 #### Release Tasks